niiknow/lambda-form/README.md

 Fill out the demo form with a real email and wait for result.

 **Result**
-1. An email is sent to the Submitter
-2. An email is sent to the Owner
-3. A form submission record is stored on S3 with the extension '.submit'
+1. A form submission record is stored on S3 with the extension '.submit'
+2. All files are stored in the same location under the form-id/submission-id/filename.extension
+3. FUTURE: process stripe transaction.

+**S3 Trigger**
+1. At the moment, it sends email to Owner and User.

 ![](https://raw.githubusercontent.com/niiknow/lambda-form/master/demo/lambda-form.jpg?raw=true)